Software

 Understanding and Requesting Vendor SOC 1 Reports

 A SOC 1 report reviews your vendor’s internal controls that regulate their financial reporting.
-This type of report is most beneficial if you are looking to determine whether the vendor’s control objectives are performing correctly.
+This type of report is most beneficial if you are looking to determine whether the vendor’s control objectives related to financial reporting are performing correctly.
+SOC 1 control objectives might be related to categories like backing up data or creating new customer accounts.

-SOC 1 reports are broken into two types – Type I and Type II as follows:
+SOC 1 reports are broken into two types – Type I and Type II:

-• SOC 1 Type II Report: assesses controls over a selected period of time, and is often preferable, when available
+• SOC 1 Type II Report: Assesses controls over a selected period of time, and is preferable, when available

-It’s important to note that these reports are primarily effective for reviewing vendors that do not access your private data.
-SOC 1 reports should be requested when dealing with your non-information system-based vendors.
+It’s important to note that these reports are primarily effective for reviewing vendors that provide a service or product that can include or impact financial reporting services.
+SOC 1 reports should be requested when dealing with your non-information system-based vendors, such as investment advisors, payroll providers, or companies that process healthcare benefits.

 Understanding and Requesting Vendor SOC 2 Reports